C-Pro/geche/README.md

 * `MapCache` is a very simple map-based thread-safe cache.
 * `MapTTLCache` is map-based thread-safe cache with support for TTL (values automatically expire).
+* `RingBuffer` is a predefined size cache, that allocates all memory from the start and can not grow above it.

 ## Set benchmark